b2b vs b2c marketing

 Source: TikTok (Facebook page)

-Another important distinction between B2C and B2B Content Marketing lies in the relationship between the decision-maker and the end user.
 In B2C scenarios, these roles typically merge into a single individual, whereas in B2B contexts, they are separate entities.
 Why?
-Well, in B2C Content Marketing, the objective is to influence a solitary individual’s purchasing decision for a product or service.
-Conversely, B2B Content Marketing seeks to persuade the decision maker that their acquisition will prove valuable for the end users within their business and serve as a wise strategic move
+In B2C Content Marketing, the objective is to influence a single individual’s purchasing decision for a product or service.

 Furthermore, disparities in content strategy become evident between B2B and B2C approaches.
 Given the extended sales cycle associated with B2B transactions, sales enablement assumes greater significance, whereas its relevance diminishes in shorter sales cycles.